IBM/solsa/README.md

 The SolSA programming model is intended to ease the _development_, _deployment_, and _integration_ of cloud-native services and applications.
 SolSA makes it possible to compose existing services (cloud services, cloud functions, container-based services) and event sources into new services and applications.
+SolSA also enables the specification of application architectural patterns as executable code that can be leveraged to create reusable and repeatable cloud native applications.

 SolSA leverages Node.js and its package manager `npm` to program services and applications in a familiar, modular way.